-The Governor's budget includes additional General Fund in the amount of \$38,300 in fiscal year 2022 to fund cost increases associated with providing a 1% increment.
+The Executive Budget includes additional General Fund in the amount of \$39,800 in fiscal year 2021 and \$122,400 in fiscal year 2022 to fund cost increases associated with providing a 1% increment each year.

-The budget includes \$7,185,200 in each fiscal year that shall lapse to the credit of the General Fund from the Public Service Commission.
+The Executive Budget includes \$7,185,200 in each fiscal year that shall lapse to the credit of the General Fund from the Public Service Commission.